Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Planck Statistical Properties

 \subsection{Non-Gaussian Simulations}

 In section~\ref{sec:06}, we present a data-driven method to simulate the polarized synchrotron emission at 23~GHz.
 In this section, we show how the model performs in reproducing the emission at 30~GHz.
 We use the same spatially varying normalization factor (see figure~\ref{fig:NGin}) and $(\epsilon,\ \delta)$ parameters to introduce anisotropies and non-Guassianities as for \textit{WMAP}.
 The results are shown in figure~\ref{fig:MTlsPlNG}.

 The simulations agree with the data at the $3\sigma$ level for the 80\% mask for those cases with $\ell_{min}>70$, and for all the considered multipole ranges for the 60\% mask.
 The model seems to under-perform for the cases with $\ell_{min} \le 70$ when considering the 80\% mask, although the deviations from the data are clearly not so pronounced as when using Gaussian simulations.
 Considering that the largest deviation comes from $(W_1)_{11}$, it is reasonable to think that we are not correctly taking into account the anisotropy of the field.

-It has been proved, even in this work, that the polarization spectral index shows spatial variations, and bright structures at 23~GHz are less detectable at 30~GHz.
+It has been shown, even in this work, that the polarization spectral index shows spatial variations, and bright structures at 23~GHz are less detectable at 30~GHz.
 This suggests that the spatially varying normalization factor computed only from the \textit{WMAP} data, could also depend on frequency.
 In addition, given that the $V_1$ and $V_2$ values computed with simulations deviate from the data when considering multipoles $\ell<60$, we can not exclude the possibility that the non-Gaussianity level could also depend on frequency, which in our model translates into $\epsilon = \epsilon(\nu)$ and $\delta = \delta(\nu)$.